 - Reading and tutoring in elementary schools

 EA recommends that parents/guardians help their student in finding a safe environment to work on community service hours and leverage the search features in Naviance for volunteering opportunities.
 Parental involvement is encouraged while the student is engaging in his or her community service.
 It is a great way to model a giving heart to the community in need.

 Students record community service through the Naviance platform utilized by EA.
 Naviance is a college and career readiness platform that helps EA align student strengths and interests to postsecondary goals, improving student outcomes, and connecting learning to life.
 The student is provided login credentials to Naviance during enrollment.

 Community Service Hours Awards

-Students who participate in and record more than the required community service may receive certificates, credits towards the next year’s tuition, or scholarship opportunities (additional evidence may be required):
+Students who participate in and record more than the required community service may earn certificates and scholarship opportunities (additional evidence may be required):

 - 10 community service hours per academic year - Required

 - 20+ community service hours per academic year - Certificate of Recognition

 - 40+ community service hours per academic year - Certificate of Distinction

 - 60+ community service hours per academic year - Certificate of Excellence